-Every student on funding through the School of Communication is required to serve as a Graduate Assistant or Research Assistant.
-Students enter the program with five years of funding.
-They will have duties three of those five years.
-The first year of funding is considered an "apprenticeship" year in which students must attend teaching workshops at the Searle Center and also attend regular planning meetings for teaching in the department.
+The first year of funding is considered an apprenticeship year in which students must attend teaching workshops at the Searle Center for Advancing Teaching and Learning.
 Students are also required to observe current graduate student instructors in the classroom throughout their first year.
-The department chair will coordinate these meetings and observation schedules at the opening of each quarter.
-The second and third years of funding require that a student teach or work as a research assistant.
-Consistent with TGS regulations, GA/RAs are required to work 15 - 20 hours per week.
+The Department Chair will coordinate these meetings and observation schedules at the opening of each quarter.
+The second and third years of funding require that a student hold an appointment as a GA, TA, or RA.
 The fourth year of the PhD is considered a fellowship year and students generally have no duties.
 However, if a student receives an internal or external fellowship, the sequencing and assignment of non-duty quarters may require reorganization.
-Students are encouraged to consult with the department chair about such matters upon receiving internal or external fellowships.
+Students are encouraged to consult with the Department Chair and Director of Graduate Studies about such matters upon receiving internal or external fellowships.
 Fifth years are generally assigned a mixture of duties and non-duty quarters depending on the needs of the department.